 When the phrase appeared, William A. Whitehead was putting final touches on his 125th monthly summary of the weather at Newark.
-Published in the Newark Daily Advertiser without fail at the beginning of every month, his narratives of temperature variations, precipitation, storms and other natural occurrences, and their blend of usefulness, wisdom and wit, earned the admiration of publisher William B. Kinney, and attracted a faithful readership from far and wide.
+Published in the Daily Advertiser without fail at the beginning of every month, his narratives of temperature variations, precipitation, storms and other natural occurrences, and their blend of usefulness, wisdom and wit, had earned the admiration of publisher William B. Kinney, and attracted a faithful readership from far and wide.

 In his earliest reports Whitehead mentioned storms and other events in distant locations, from Canada to Florida and as far west as St. Louis.
 He remarked that “the cause of Meteorological science” would be well served if newspapers in other places devoted similar attention to phenomena occurring in nearby cities on the same day, as “additional information from intermediate points might possibly connect them more closely….”2

 Eventually, Whitehead had to curtail his references to weather farther afield.
 But this could have been a sign of his success.
-The Advertiser, marking the 200th of his monthly reports, commented on how these reports were “looked for with interest in remote quarters, as well as within the district to which they more particularly refer,” and had even exerted an influence on the way other newspapers handled the subject of weather.3
+The Advertiser, marking the 200th of his monthly reports, commented on how these summaries were “looked for with interest in remote quarters, as well as within the district to which they more particularly refer,” and had even exerted an influence on the way other newspapers handled the subject of weather.3

 A system linking observers in distant places was not a new idea.
 Army posts had provided such a network since at least 1819, transmitting their statistics to the Office of the Surgeon General.
-But Whitehead saw very little use being made of this information until Professor James P. Espy, in 1845, converted the reports of some 90 stations throughout the U.S. into a series of charts–“pleasing illustrations” of the phenomena they recorded, and of the benefits of a unified program for the collection, collation and display of weather data.4
+But Whitehead saw very little use being made of this information, until Professor James P. Espy in 1845 converted the reports of some 90 stations throughout the U.S. into a series of charts–“pleasing illustrations” of the phenomena they recorded, and of the benefits of a unified program for the collection, collation and display of weather data.4

 Gathering in September 1848, Whitehead and other members of the New Jersey Historical Society “listened with gratification and conviction” to news of such a program.
-It was just one of many scientific initiatives of the fledgling Smithsonian Institution, presented by Dr. Joseph Henry, its first Secretary.
+It was just one of many scientific initiatives of the fledgling Smithsonian Institution presented by Dr. Joseph Henry, its first Secretary.
 A former professor at Princeton, Henry spoke to the New Jersey Society of “an extended system of meteorological observations, embracing, as far as possible, the whole American continent.”5